ABC Radio Melbourne

-ABC Radio Melbourne (official callsign: 3LO) is an ABC Local Radio station in Melbourne, Australia.
+774 ABC Melbourne (callsign: 3LO, officially VL3LO) is an ABC Local Radio station in Melbourne, Australia.
 It began transmission on 13 October 1924 and was Melbourne's second licensed radio station after 3AR.

-The other ABC Local Radio stations in Victoria simulcast ABC Radio Melbourne's programming when not airing local shows for their area.
+The other ABC Local Radio stations in Victoria simulcast 774 ABC Melbourne's programming when not airing local shows for their area.

 History

-The station was initially owned by the Broadcasting Company of Australia, owned by J. & N. Tait (theatrical entrepreneurs), Buckley & Nunn (a department store) and the Herald and Weekly Times Ltd (a newspaper company).
-It was named after 2LO in England, where the LO probably stood for London.
-However, many radio historians believe the following alternative reason for the name: the first landline between the studio and transmitter did not work properly and, therefore, a second line was put into use, and someone with a sense of humour named the station 2LO, standing for Second Line Out.
+The Broadcasting Company of Australia started the station.
+The company was owned by J. & N. Tait (theatrical entrepreneurs), Buckley & Nunn (a department store) and the Herald and Weekly Times Ltd (a newspaper company).

+The station was named after 2LO in England, where LO probably stood for "London".
+However, many radio historians believe the following alternative reason for 2LO's name: the first landline between the studio and transmitter did not work properly and, therefore, a second line was put into use, and someone humorously named the station 2LO, standing for "Second Line Out".

-The station began transmission with an outside broadcast of a performance of La Bohème featuring Dame Nellie Melba from His Majesty's Theatre.
+The first transmission began with an outside broadcast of a performance of the opera La Bohème, featuring Dame Nellie Melba, from His Majesty's Theatre.

 The station initially operated on longwave on 174 kHz (1720 metres) using 5,000 watts from a site in what is today Maidstone (and was then considered Braybrook).
 In July 1925, it moved to the mediumwave 810 kHz.

 From 1927 to 1939, the shortwave service "Voice of Australia" broadcast 3LO material to the world.

 From 1928 the Postmaster-General's Department (PMG) was responsible for the technical side of all Australian A Class stations including 3LO.
 Also in 1928, the Australian Broadcasting Company was given a licence to provide all programming on 3LO.
 The Australian Broadcasting Company was nationalised and became the Australian Broadcasting Commission in 1932.

 In 1938, transmission moved from Maidstone to Delahey (on a site then considered St Albans), where it remains today.

 The two Melbourne stations (3LO and 3AR) had a studio in Melbourne Place, a laneway off Russell Street near Little Collins Street, until the building of Broadcast House in Lonsdale Street in 1945.
 The 3LO on-air studio at Broadcast House was studio 308, although for many years the news broadcasts came from Marland House in Bourke Street.
 The studios were transferred to the ABC's new Southbank Centre in 1995.

 In its early days the station was involved in programs, such as Kindergarten of the Air, giving children in regional areas greater social awareness and preparation for school.

 In early 2006, with the start of the 2006 Commonwealth Games in Melbourne, the ABC set up what was known as "The G-Spot" at Federation Square – an outside broadcast studio where members of the public could watch and participate in the broadcast.
-At the same time, ABC Radio Melbourne became the second Local Radio station to introduce streaming broadcasts in addition to its regular radio broadcast, subject to sporting rights and legal concerns.
+At the same time, 774 ABC Melbourne became the second Local Radio station to introduce streaming broadcasts in addition to its regular radio broadcast, subject to sporting rights and legal concerns.